Conceiva/MezzmoKodiPlugin/README.txt

 -  Syncs code with to Kodi 18 v1.1.0.8 and fixes a potential speed issue with the Mark Watched function which caused slow loading of playlists under Kodi 18 due to the insertion order of context and list items.
-This was especially noticable on the Vero 4K+ platform running Kodi on OSMC with large playlists.
+This was especially noticeable on the Vero 4K+ platform running Kodi on OSMC with large playlists.
-   The issue was less noticable on other platforms.
+   The issue was less noticeable on other platforms.

 v2.0.0.1e New Beta Release